Lehre und Kurse

-The Applied Sedimentology group at the GeoZentrum NordBayern (FAU Erlangen-Nuremberg) in collaboration with Geocosm LLC., are happy to announce the 1st School on Diagenesis of Silicilastic Sediments.
-The school will be held at the Geozentrum NordBayern in Erlangen (Germany) from the 27th to the 29th of August 2018 and will be focused on both traditional and innovative concepts for enhanced understanding of controlling processes on sandstone diagenesis and their implications for data interpretation and modelling.
+The Applied Sedimentology group at the GeoZentrum NordBayern (FAU Erlangen-Nuremberg) in collaboration with Geocosm LLC and Getech Group Plc., are happy to announce the 4th School on Sandstone Diagenesis.
+This year the school will be held at the Geology Department at the University of Iowa (Iowa City, USA) from the 30th of July to the 3rd of August 2023 and will be focused on both traditional and innovative concepts for enhanced understanding of controlling processes on diagenesis and their implications for data interpretation and modelling.

 Please download our flyer from the link below.
-We would appreciate if you could also print it and advertise it in your University / Company and circulate it among people who may be interested in the course.
+We would appreciate if you could print it and advertise it in your University / Company and circulate it amongst people who may be interested in the course.

 Processes That Control Depositional Composition and Texture